PelionIoT/mbl-core/cloud-services/mbl-cloud-client/README.md

 If a new files added to the project, need to run ```configure``` command before ```build``` or ```rebuild```.

-### Running

-TBD

-### Clang (*Mandatory step before raising a PR)
+### Using clang-tidy and clang-format tools
-clang-tidy is a clang-based C/C++ static analysis tool.
+[clang-tidy][clang-tidy-link] is a clang-based C/C++ static analysis tool.
 Its purpose is to provide an extensible framework for diagnosing and fixing typical programming errors, like style violations, interface misuse, or bugs that can be deduced via static analysis.
-This tool does not enforce C/C++ style.
-Read more about the clang-tidy tool.
+[clang-format][clang-format-link] enforces a set of rools on the C/C++ code style.
+It can help in finding and fixing of code style compliance failures.

 #### Usage
 Use ```client-builder.py``` script to run clang code checkers on the MBL Cloud Client: